strohs/raytracer/README.md

-this will generate the default scene: Cornell Box, with default settings of: width=1024 pixels, aspect ratio=1.77 (16:9), and samples per pixel = 500 The final image will be saved in the same directory that you invoked the raytracer from as a **.ppm** image
+this will generate the default scene: Cornell Box, with default settings of: width=1024 pixels, aspect ratio=1.77 (16:9), and samples per pixel = 500 The final image will be saved in the same directory that you invoked the raytracer from, as a **.png** image

 to get command line help: